aksommerville/fullmoon3/README.md

 - [x] Sometimes a buzz when changing screens.
 Related to the cast_song thing? ...no.
 Sounds like the metronome.
 - [ ] Playing violin, prevent new notes from appearing at the left, sometimes they do briefly.
 - [ ] Ride broom and turn during neighbor screen transition, image gets doubled.
+- [ ] Songs dropping notes or something.
+- [ ] Wasm build exports like every function, dozens or hundreds of them.
+Find out how to pare that down.